Deutsche Bank's top investor is selling out

 Representatives from HNA and Deutsche Bank declined to comment.

-News of the exit comes as Deutsche Bank itself is trying to persuade investors that new CEO Christian Sewing can turnaround the bank after three years of losses by returning to its roots as a lender to German and European companies and households.
+News of the exit comes as Deutsche Bank is trying to persuade investors that CEO Christian Sewing can turnaround the bank after three years of losses by returning to its roots as a lender to German and European companies and households.

+The bank's shares slid 1.7% on Friday.
+Rival Commerzbank (CRZBF) closed down 1.4% while Germany's DAX index was little changed.

 Deutsche Bank's stock price has declined by roughly 40% since HNA first announced it acquired a stake in February 2017.
 It previously owned as much as 10% of Deutsche, but offloaded a chunk of its stake earlier this year.